crashoverride777/swifty-receipt-validator/README.md

 The most important part for me is feedback of any kind, especially by people that have a better knowledge about it than me.
 So please dont hestitate to open an issue or email me, this way we can make sure this helper is as solid as it can be.

 There are some helpers on gitHub that I got inspired by, but I didnt like how the code was either outdated, didnt follow all of apples guidlines, were not very swift like or unsafe due things such as force unwrapping.

-I tried to follow apples guidlines as well as I can

-e.g When fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.
+I tried to follow apples guidlines as well as I can, e.g when fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.

 I am doing the follwing validation checks, if the json response returns a valid receipt status code.